0xDBFB7/ionprinter/documents/log/construction.md

 Tried 9-point, SOR 1.2 to 1.7, still doesn't converge quickly.

 Tried a very slow multigrid progression.
 This works really well for meshes with <10% BCs.
-Convergence takes about 1 minute.
+Convergence on a 200x200x200 mesh to 0.01 takes about 3 minutes.
+100x100x100 takes 15 seconds.

+#### FPGA-accelerated laplace

+3 minutes to converge is a bit much.
+I could parallelize this, but have to learn verilog for school, and happen to have a DE0-Nano FPGA dev board with 32 MB of sdram, which will fit a 200x200x200 array perfectly.
+GPUs aren't ideal for this sort of problems.

+I think I can convert to integer operations by multiplying by 1000 or so; this should speed everything up.
+A 24-bit signed int should suffice.